 Addition is associative – that is, a series of additions can be carried out in any order without affecting the result.
 This diagram shows the effects of successively weighing [A] 3, 4, and then 5 units of a substance on a spring balance and [B] weighing 4, 5, and then 3 units.
 In both cases the total weight – the sum or the additions – is 2 units.
 As in many other mathematical laws, this is applied common sense.

-The numbers which are added are called summands.
-For example, 4 (a summand) + 3 (another summand) = 7 (sum).
+The numbers that are added are called terms, addends, or summands.
+For example, 4 (an addend) + 3 (another addend) = 7 (sum).

 Addition of fractions

 Fractions can be added directly only if they have equal denominators, e.g., 3/17 + 4/17 = 7/17.